Our Staff & Leadership

 Justin has worked as a designer for over a decade and has 15 years experience in the niche retail industry.
 He has taken performance production and art classes at Cornish College of the Arts and Everett Community College.

-Leslie is gifted at creating signs, birthday cards, banners and theme apparel.
+Leslie is gifted at creating birthday cards, banners and theme apparel.
 She has no fear of tall ladders, small repairs, and organizing databases.
-Her career started at 826 Seattle as a volunteer and she is currently indispensable as our OA.
+Her career started at 826 Seattle as a volunteer and she is currently indispensable as our OC.